 Current application deadlines can be found here.

-In addition, the IPU offers discussions with Chancen eG. With their “reversed generational contract”, you can finance your studies on credit, but only have to begin the repayments as soon as you actually earn enough money.
+The IPU offers discussions with Chancen eG. With their “reversed generational contract”, you can finance your studies through a loan, and only have to begin repayments when your income is over a certain threshold.

-And most recently in 2019, the IPU has become a member of the Studentische Darlehenskasse Berlin e.V.
+The IPU is a member of the Studentische Darlehenskasse Berlin e.V.
 (DAKA).
-This means, that as an IPU student you get a loan with some of the best conditions in the whole of Berlin.
+This means, that as an IPU student you can recieve a loan with some of the best conditions in the whole of Berlin.

 Study Course Flyer